eddie1397/Guess-my-number/README.md

 * Save the file to your local computer and extract the data.

-*Once saved you can open the file in any code editor and use `start index.html` in the terminal.
-The result witll be the same as the above game loading.
+* Once saved you can open the file in any code editor and use `start index.html` in the terminal.
+The result witll be the same as the above game photo.

 ##